tellform/tellform/README.md

 - Add Custom Background and Dropdown Field Images
 - Add File Upload Form Field

+### Contributing

+All contributors are eligible to get a free [TellForm Sticker](https://www.stickermule.com/marketplace/15987-tellform-round-sticker).
+All you have to do is submit a PR, get it accepted, email your address to polydaic [at] gmail.com and we'll send you a sticker that you can proudly put on your laptop.

 ## Quickstart

 Before you start, make sure you have